Degree Fields

 Natural Gas Distribution

-Natural gas, a clear odorless gas, is found underground, often near or associated with crude oil reserves.
-Exploration and extraction of natural gas is part of the oil and gas extraction industry.
-Once found and brought to the surface, it is transported throughout the United States, Canada, and Mexico by gas transmission companies using pressurized pipelines.
-Local distribution companies take natural gas from the pipeline, depressurize it, add its odor, and operate the system that delivers the gas from transmission pipelines to industrial, residential, and commercial customers.
-Industrial customers, such as chemical and paper manufacturing firms, account for more than a third of natural gas consumption.
-Residential customers who use gas for heating and cooking, electric utilities, and commercial businesses -- such as hospitals and restaurants -- account for most of the remaining consumption.
+Natural gas is a clear, odorless gas, found in underground deposits.
+Exploration and extraction of natural gas is part of the mining industry.
+Once extracted, it is transported throughout the United States, Canada, and Mexico by gas transmission companies using pressurized pipelines.
+Local distribution companies take natural gas from the pipeline, depressurize it, add odor to it, and deliver the gas from transmission pipelines to industrial, residential, and commercial customers.
+Industrial customers, such as chemical and paper manufacturing firms, account for almost a third of total natural gas consumption.
+Electric power plants, residential customers, who use gas for heating and cooking and commercial businesses, such as hospitals and restaurants, account for most of the remaining consumption.

 Water, Sewage, and Other Systems

-A unique feature of the utilities industry is that urban areas with many inhabitants generally have relatively few utility companies.
-For instance, there were about 52,800 community water systems in the United States in 2004 serving more than 272 million people.
-The 30,000 smallest water systems served only 5 million people while the 3,900 largest systems served more than 220 million.
-Alaska, with a 2004 population about 12 percent of that of Maryland, had almost 3 times more electric generating plants than Maryland.
-These examples show that economies of scale in the utilities industry allow one or two large companies to serve large numbers of customers in metropolitan areas more efficiently than many smaller companies.
-In fact, some utility companies, predominately serving large metropolitan areas, offer more than one utility to their customers.
+The utilities industry is unique in that urban areas with many inhabitants generally have relatively few utility companies.
+For example, there were about 52,000 community water systems in the United States in 2008 serving more than 292.3 million people.
+The 29,100 smallest water systems served only 4.9 million people while the 400 largest systems served more than 133.1 million.
+This shows that economies of scale in the utilities industry allow a few large companies to serve large numbers of customers in metropolitan areas more efficiently than many smaller companies.
+In fact, some utility companies, predominately serving large metropolitan areas, offer more than one type of utility service to their customers.

 Unlike most industries, the utilities industry imports and exports only a small portion of its product.
-In the natural gas industry, for example, this reflects the fact that the country has a sizable, proven resource base that can be used economically to meet the country's needs.
-This is the result of a National policy that utilities should be self-sufficient, without dependence on imports for the basic services our country requires.
-However, easing trade restrictions, increased pipeline capacity, and shipping natural gas in liquefied form have made importing and exporting natural gas more economical.
-In 2004, about 19 percent of the natural gas consumed was imported, mostly from Canada.
-A small portion of natural gas is exported in liquefied form, primarily to Japan.
+To some degree, this is because transporting electricity, fresh water, and natural gas are somewhat challenging.
+It also is the result of a national policy that utilities should be self-sufficient, without dependence on imports for the basic services our country requires.
+However, easing trade restrictions, increased pipeline capacity, and shipping natural gas in liquefied form have made international trade in utilities more feasible, especially with Canada and Mexico.

 Working Environment

-Electricity, gas, and water are produced and used continuously throughout each day.
-As a result, split, weekend, and night shifts are common for utility workers.
-The average workweek for production workers in utilities was 40.9 hours in 2004, compared with 33.5 hours for all trade, transportation, and utilities industries, and 33.7 hours for all private industries.
-Employees often must work overtime to accommodate peaks in demand and to repair damage caused by storms, cold weather, accidents, and other occurrences.
+Electricity, gas, and water are used continuously throughout each day.
+As a result, split, weekend, and night shifts are common for many utility workers.
+The average weekly hours worked for production workers in utilities was 42.7 hours in 2008, compared with 33.2 hours for all trade, transportation, and utilities industries, and 33.6 hours for all private industries.
+At times, some employees must work overtime to accommodate peaks in demand and to repair damage caused by storms, cold weather, accidents, and other occurrences.
 The industry employs relatively few part-time workers.

+Work environment.
 The hazards of working with electricity, natural gas, treatment chemicals, and wastes can be substantial, but generally are avoided by following rigorous safety procedures.
-Protective gear such as rubber gloves with long sleeves, nonsparking maintenance equipment, and body suits with breathing devices designed to filter out any harmful fumes are mandatory for work in dangerous environs.
+Protective gear such as rubber gloves and rubber sleeves, non-sparking maintenance equipment, and body suits with breathing devices designed to filter out any harmful fumes are mandatory for work in dangerous environments.
 Employees also undergo extensive training on working with hazardous materials and utility company safety measures.

 Employment

-Utilities employed about 570,000 workers in 2004.
-Electric power generation, transmission, and distribution provided about 7 in 10 jobs.
+Utilities had 559,500 wage and salary jobs in 2008.
+Electric power generation, transmission, and distribution provided about 404,700 jobs.
 The diversity of production processes in the utilities industry was reflected in the size of the establishments that made up the industry.
 For example, the electric power and natural gas distribution sectors consisted of relatively large plants.
-In 2004, electric power generation, transmission, and distribution plants employed an average of about 51 workers per establishment.
+In 2008, electric power generation, transmission, and distribution plants employed an average of about 50 workers per establishment.
 On the other hand, the water, sewage, and other systems sector employed an average of only 8 workers per establishment.
-Although many establishments are small, most utilities jobs were in establishments with 50 or more workers.
+Although many establishments are small, the majority of utilities jobs were in establishments with 100 or more workers.

 Professional and related occupations in this industry include engineers and computer specialists.
 Engineers develop technologies that allow, for example, utilities to produce and transmit gas and electricity more efficiently and water more cleanly.
 They also may develop improved methods of landfill or wastewater treatment operations in order to maintain compliance with government regulations.
 Computer specialists develop computer systems to automate utility processes; provide plant simulators for operator training; and improve operator decision making.
 Engineering technicians assist engineers in research activities and may conduct some research independently.

-Managers and administrators in the utilities industry plan, organize, direct, and coordinate management activities.
-They often are responsible for maintaining an adequate supply of electricity, gas, water, steam, or sanitation service.
+Managers in the utilities industry plan, organize, direct, and coordinate company activities.
+They often are responsible for maintaining negotiations with government regulators, labor organizations and suppliers.

 Industry Forecast